top of page

 Summer Program

-Applications Now Open for JASS 2025: Skills for Jewish Activists and Community Professionals!
+About JASS 2025 — Skills for Jewish Activists and Community Professionals

 JASS 2025 is a transformative summer program designed for Jewish activists and community professionals to navigate today’s challenges.
 This year’s focus is on providing tools and frameworks to respond to global conflicts, antisemitism, and socio-political complexities.

-4. Skills and Resources for the Current Moment
+5. Skills and Resources for the Current (and Every) Moment

 Rahdija teaching JASS participants